ANNUAL CHARGEBACK REPORT & STATISTICS

 When disputes are invalid, merchants can and should fight back.
 Attempting to reverse the chargeback and the resulting revenue loss can significantly improve a business’s bottom line.

 The vast majority of merchants in this study made fighting chargebacks a top priority.
-Nearly 70% had a win rate above the industry average of 40%.
+Just over 77% of merchants had a win rate above the industry average of 30%.

 Other merchants focused on providing the smooth and simple checkout process that today’s consumers demand.
-Just over 35% of merchants in this study opted out of using identity verification tools.
+Thirty-four percent of merchants in this study opted out of using identity verification tools.

 Unfortunately, this meant they sacrificed revenue recovery in exchange for lower cart abandonment rates and fewer false positives (legitimate purchases that are incorrectly flagged as fraud).

 In the last few years, Visa widened the acceptable compelling evidence requirements for reason code 10.4 (Other Fraud – Card Absent Environment).
 Now chargeback responses need to contain evidence that proves the cardholder’s identity was verified.
-This can be done with positive matches from address verification service (AVS), card security code (CVV), and Visa Secure (3D Secure).
+This can be done with positive matches from address verification service (AVS) and card security code (CVV).

 Since merchants chose not to use those tools, they didn’t have the evidence needed to win.